With a charming old town and historical treasures, it’s no wonder that Heidelberg is a popular destination to visit in Germany.

 Heidelberg Botanischer Garten (Botanical Garden) is a nice little getaway from the city.

-Established in 1593, Botanischer Garten der Universität Heidelberg is the third oldest botanical garden in Germany.
+Established in 1593, Botanischer Garten der Universität Heidelberg is Germany’s third oldest botanical garden.
 The site was severely damaged in World War II but has been rebuilt.

 The garden houses extensive plant collections such as succulents, orchids, and bromeliads.